sapped/Authenticated-Full-Stack-Streamlit/README.md

 - This works on a server like a Digitalocean droplet, but doesn't work on localhost.
 This is because I can't seem to make the :80 redirect work with local nginx.
 - Nginx serves everything.
 See project.conf for the routes.
 Should be easy to read & follow-along the logic to add other services.
 Should even be easy to serve multiple streamlit applications with this

+### To-Do
+- In production, I'll look to replace the 'auth_basic' login using an htpasswd with an 'auth_requeset' SP-initiated SAML 2.0 SSO login flow.
+Then I'll host the streamlit apps at different endpoints, restricting access to a user whitelist.

 ### Authentication
 The nginx project.conf file puts everything behind basic htpasswd authentication by including this in the top "server" block: